Evannessa/Journal-To-Canvas-Slideshow/README.md

 !["Display in Window"](https://media4.giphy.com/media/2ubtah0ZPWcWtpzyh6/giphy.gif)

+(Note: If above gif doesn't display, please click this link to see it: https://media.giphy.com/media/2ubtah0ZPWcWtpzyh6/source.gif)

 In order to use this new feature

 1. navigate to the "Journal" tab and click on the button that says "Create or Show Display Entry".
 A journal will be created named "Display Journal".